EricMFink/PRcasebook/Chapters/Contents.md

 # Table of Contents

-# Section 1: Introduction
+# Part 1: Introduction

 1.1: Introduction to Professional Responsibility 1.2: The History of the Legal Profession

-# Section 2: The Attorney-Client Relationship
+# Part 2: The Attorney-Client Relationship

 2.1: Creating an Attorney-Client Relationship